-5. Is it compulsory to have a safety shower and eyewash station installed next to my flammable liquids cabinet?
+5. Is it compulsory to have a safety shower and eyewash station installed next to my flammable liquid’s cabinet?

-If your workers are at risk of skin or eye injury from the flammable liquids stored in a flammable liquids cabinet, you will require some sort of first aid equipment.
-These are requirements of:
+If your workers are at risk of skin or eye injury from the flammable liquids stored in a flammable liquid’s cabinet, you will require some sort of first aid equipment.

-- AS1940:2017 – The storage and handling of flammable and combustible liquids
+- AS 1940:2017 – The storage and handling of flammable and combustible liquids

-- AS4775:2007 — Emergency eyewash and shower equipment
+- AS 4775:2007 — Emergency eyewash and shower equipment

 - Code of Practice: First aid in the workplace

 The physical properties of the chemicals, quantities kept, frequency of use/contact by workers will determine whether you need a hand-held eye flush cartridges or a fully plumbed safety shower with eyewash unit.

 Yes, it does.
 To meet the requirements of Australian Safety Standards, indoor flammable liquids cabinets have a fitted spill containment sump — based on the capacity rating of the cabinet.
 If you overload the cabinet, the spill sump will not be capable of fully containing a leak or spill.

-REMEMBER: Flammable liquids stored indoors are restricted to certain aggregate quantities, overloading your cabinet may also put you in breach of the maximum allowable chemical quantities.
+You should also keep in mind that flammable liquids stored indoors are restricted to certain aggregate quantities.
+Overloading your cabinet with Class 3 Flammable Liquids may also put you in breach of the maximum allowable chemical quantities.